 The battle was quick and one-sided and as the Southern commander asked for terms, Grant replied, “No terms except an unconditional and immediate surrender can be accepted.”

 The Confederates surrendered and President Lincoln immediately promoted Grant to the rank of major general.
-The North had its first hero and the South had a man who could match their every move in the battlefield.
+The North had its first hero and the South had a man who could match their every move on the battlefield.

 Previously, the Confederates knew that their men were generally regarded as better trained and better equipped than their Union foes.
-Once Grant showed Lincoln that he was every bit a filed general as Lee, the President wasted no time in selecting Ulysses S Grant as leader of the union forces.
+Once Grant showed Lincoln that he was every bit a field general as Lee, the President wasted no time in selecting Ulysses S Grant as leader of the union forces.